 2025 NBA title odds favorites

 The rest of the league's worst fear is this team getting stronger, and that's exactly what they are doing with the long awaited return of center Chet Holmgren.
-Even in the absence of their versatile big man, OKC star Shai Gilgeous-Alexander has been untouchable (especially after a career-high 54-point performance against the Utah Jazz in January) and emerging star Jalen Williams is his right-hand man to keep the Thunder at the top of the Western Conference.
+Even in the absence of their versatile big man, OKC star Shai Gilgeous-Alexander has been untouchable in solidifying his case for MVP and emerging star Jalen Williams is his right-hand man to get the Thunder to not only stay atop the Western Conference, but the league standings.

 Granted, OKC has the youngest roster in the league, but Mark Daigneault's squad should not be slept on due to their lack of experience.
 With the landscape of the NBA changing, the Thunder are setting themselves up to have a prosperous postseason.